A recent study showed that 71% of US workers would compromise on salary for the right benefits, company, culture, and career growth opportunities.

 - Sponsoring a meetup can help stir the motivation of your dev team.
 Meeting other developers working with similar technologies can be a source of inspiration, and a needed break from routine work days.

 - Allow them the freedom to contribute to developer communities they care about, like open source technology.
 The goal is to keep their passion burning, and one of the best ways to do that is to encourage learning and creativity.

 - Professional development budgets offer a great return on investment.
-Not only will your developers be motivated to continue learning, they will bring those new skills back to the team.
+Not only will your developers be motivated to continue learning, but they will also bring those new skills back to the team.

 5. Encourage exploration